tikv/rfcs/text/0070-pd-record-historical-hot-region.md

   | 328              | 15                   | 30.02929688              | 900.8789063                |

 ### Design in PD
-1. Timed write：
+1. Timing write：

      The leader of PD will periodically encrypt  `start_key` and `end_key`  in data,and write hotspot region data into `LevelDB`.The write interval can be configured.
 The write fieldes are: `region_id`, `type`,  `max_hot_degree`, `flow_bytes`, `key_rate`, `query_rate`, `store_id`, `update_time`, `start_key`,  `end_key`.

-2. Timed delete
+2. Timing delete

    PD runs the delete check task periodically, and deletes the hotspot region data that exceeds the configured TTL time.